 Two years later, the Supreme Court echoed its decision in Heller when it reviewed a sweeping handgun ban in Chicago.
 In McDonald v.
 City of Chicago, the Court ruled that the right to bear arms should be incorporated through the Fourteenth Amendment to apply to the states as well as the federal government.
 Therefore, state and local governments are subject to parallel limits on their ability to regulate firearm possession.
 The majority opinion ruled that incorporation should be based on the Due Process Clause of the Fourteenth Amendment, while a concurrence suggested that the Privileges and Immunities Clause forms a stronger basis.
 The Court also did not clarify the standard of review for these cases.
 This factor has a huge impact on whether a law is upheld, since the gulf between strict scrutiny and rational basis review is vast.

 Second Amendment Decisions in Lower Courts

 Federal appellate courts have ruled on the constitutionality of several gun laws since the Heller decision was issued.
 These decisions indicate more limits on the individual right to bear arms than might have been anticipated.
-For example, courts have upheld a ban on the possession of handguns by juveniles, a ban on bringing weapons onto federal government property, and a law that requires a gun owner to show proper cause when pursuing a concealed carry permit.
+For example, courts have upheld a ban on the possession of handguns by juveniles and a ban on bringing weapons onto federal government property.